chrisalbon/war_of_the_five_kings_dataset/README.md

 - **battle_type:** Categorical variable.
 A classification of the battle's primary type.
 Categories:
     - pitched\_battle: Armies meet in a location and fight.
 This is also the baseline category.
     - ambush: A battle where stealth or subterfuge was the primary means of attack.
-    - siege: A prolonged of a fortied position.
+    - siege: A prolonged of a fortified position.
     - razing: An attack against an undefended position
 - **major_death:** Binary variable.
 If there was a death of a major figure during the battle.
 - **major_capture:** Binary variable.
 If there was the capture of the major figure during the battle.
 - **attacker_size:** Numeric variable.
 The size of the attacker's force.
 No distinction is made between the types of soldiers such as cavalry and footmen.
 - **defender_size:** Numeric variable.
-The size of the defenders's force.
+The size of the defenders' force.
 No distinction is made between the types of soldiers such as cavalry and footmen.
 - **attacker_commander:** String variable.
 Major commanders of the attackers.
-Commander's names are included without honoric titles and commandders are seperated by commas.
+Commander's names are included without honorific titles and commanders are separated by commas.
 - **defender_commander:** String variable.
-Major commanders of the defener.
-Commander's names are included without honoric titles and commandders are seperated by commas.
+Major commanders of the defender.
+Commander's names are included without honorific titles and commanders are separated by commas.
 - **summer:** Binary variable.
 Was it summer?
 - **location:** String variable.
 The location of the battle.
 - **region:** Categorical variable.
 The region where the battle takes place.
 Categories: Beyond the Wall, The North, The Iron Islands, The Riverlands, The Vale of Arryn, The Westerlands, The Crownlands, The Reach, The Stormlands, Dorne